Rahuldeb5/5DebCraft/README.md

 ## 🧱 Project Overview

-**5DebCraft** is a 3D Minecraft-style sandbox game developed in Processing as a final project for APCSA.
-The game simulates core Minecraft mechanics, including block placement, destruction with cracking animation, a dynamic HUD, a first-person camera system, and multiplayer support using a Raspberry Pi server.
+**5DebCraft** is a 3D Minecraft-clone sandbox game developed in Processing as a final project for APCSA.
+The game simulates core Minecraft mechanics, including block placement, destruction with cracking animation, a dynamic HUD, and a first-person camera system.

 ---